PeptoneLtd/dspp-keras/README.md

 # Interactive protein search

-For the biology-oriented audience and curious computational scientists we've created a web service at https://peptone.io/dspp.
+For the biology-oriented audience and curious computational scientists, we've created a web service at https://peptone.io/dspp.

-Use it to find proteins, explore their propensities and preview all the data in machine-learning ready form.
+Use it to find proteins, explore their propensities and preview all the data in a machine learning-ready form.

 # Issues